Centers and Institutes

 The Shapiro Center for American History & Culture

 The Shapiro Center was created to advance scholarship, knowledge, and understanding of American history and culture—especially of the early republic and of the nation’s founders and leaders.
 It also promotes use of The Huntington’s premier library collections in this field, which are unique west of the Mississippi.

 The Huntington’s Center for East Asian Garden Studies promotes innovative scholarship on the traditions of garden-making in China, Japan, and Korea.
 Furthering the educational mission of The Huntington’s Chinese and Japanese gardens, the Center makes these traditions accessible to wide audiences through lectures, workshops, symposia, exhibitions, and performances.

 EMSI supports advanced research and scholarship on human societies between 1450 and 1850.
 The Institute’s range is global, and unlike existing centers that focus on particular regions, the Institute aims to advance knowledge of the diverse societies in and around the Atlantic and Pacific basins.
 The institute is composed of a community of scholars based in the Los Angeles region and supplemented by short- and long-term visitors.

 The Huntington-USC Institute on California and the West (ICW)

-The Huntington-USC ICW is a collaboration between the University of Southern California and The Huntington.
+The Huntington-USC ICW is a collaboration between USC and The Huntington.
 The ICW is focused on the exploration of the history and culture of California and the American West.
-ICW utilizes the remarkable resources of The Huntington (its collections, curators, and scholars) as the foundation upon which to build programs, courses, and public outreach through the College of Letters, Arts & Sciences (and its first-rate collection of scholars and students) at the University of Southern California.
+It utilizes the remarkable resources of The Huntington—its collections, curators, and scholars—as the foundation upon which to build programs, courses, and public outreach through the College of Letters, Arts, and Sciences and its first-rate collection of scholars and students at USC.